belsareriteshh18-s/laundrify/README.md

 service clean website ,This project was inspired by a startup idea that my team and I developed during the 3rd semester as part of our academic coursework.
-The startup concept motivated me to transform the idea into a fully de
+The startup concept motivated me to transform the idea into a fully development of this site